cbadami/rfp-health-and-wellnes/rfp-health-and-wellness.md

  - Servings of fruit consumed
  - Servings of vegetables consumed
  - Number of calories consumed
+ - Others TBD

 Participating users would be assigned to group challenges by an administrator, which would include daily wellness targets.
 An administrator would also be able to access and monitor the data of all participants, create and modify groups and challenges, and share certain challenge results among group members.

-In addition, all users would have the ability to view data from previous challenges in which they have participated.
+In addition, all users would have the ability to view their previous data.

 ## Functional Requirements